-DISTURBANCE OF LAND: Any action, including removal of vegetation, that causes a change in the

-- position, location, or arrangement of soil, sand, rock, gravel or similar earth material. - EXEMPT USE: Any use subject to the provisions of M.G.L. chapter 40A, section 3. - GENERAL STORMWATER MANAGEMENT PERMIT (GSMP): A permit issued for an application that meets a set of pre-determined standards outlined in the Regulations adopted by the Planning Board under Section 4.0 of this Bylaw.
+- DISTURBANCE OF LAND: Any action, including removal of vegetation, that causes a change in the position, location, or arrangement of soil, sand, rock, gravel or similar earth material. - EXEMPT USE: Any use subject to the provisions of M.G.L. chapter 40A, section 3. - GENERAL STORMWATER MANAGEMENT PERMIT (GSMP): A permit issued for an application that meets a set of pre-determined standards outlined in the Regulations adopted by the Planning Board under Section 4.0 of this Bylaw.
 By meeting these pre-determined standards, the proposed project will be presumed to meet the requirements and intent of this Bylaw. - IMPERVIOUS SURFACE: Any material or structure on, above or below the ground that prevents water from infiltrating through the underlying soil.
 Impervious surface is defined to include, without limitation: paved surfaces (parking lots, sidewalks, driveways), roof tops, swimming pools, and paved, gravel and compacted dirt surfaced roads. - INFILTRATION: The act of conveying surface water into the ground to permit groundwater recharge and the reduction of stormwater runoff from a project site. - LOW IMPACT DEVELOPMENT (LID): An ecosystem-based approach to land development and stormwater management that ensures that each development site is designed to protect, or restore, the natural hydrology of the site. - MASSACHUSETTS STORMWATER MANAGEMENT STANDARDS: The latest version as may be amended from time to time of the Stormwater Management Standards and accompanying Stormwater Handbook issued by the Department of Environmental Protection pursuant to authority under the Wetlands Protection Act, M.G.L. c.
 131, § 40, and the Massachusetts Clean Waters Act, M.G.L. c.
 21, §§ 26-53.
 The Stormwater Management Standards are incorporated in the Wetlands Protection Act Regulations, 310 CMR 10.05(6)(k) and the Water Quality Certification Regulations, 314 CMR 9.06(6)(a). - MUNICIPAL SEPARATE STORM SEWER SYSTEM (MS4) or MUNICIPAL STORM DRAIN SYSTEM: The system of conveyances designed or used for collecting or conveying stormwater, including any road with a drainage system, street, gutter, curb, inlet, piped storm drain, pumping facility, retention or detention basin, natural or man-made or altered drainage channel, reservoir, and other drainage structure that together comprise the storm drainage system owned or operated by the Town of Sudbury. - NONPOINT SOURCE POLLUTION: Pollution from many diffuse sources caused by rainfall, snowmelt, or other method of pollutant transport moving over and through the ground.
-As the runoff moves, it picks up and carries away natural and human-made pollutants, finally depositing them into water resource areas. - PRE-DEVELOPMENT: The conditions that exist prior to the proposed disturbance activity.
-Where phased development or plan approval occurs (preliminary grading, roads and utilities, etc.), the existing conditions at the time prior to the first plan submission shall establish pre-development conditions. - POST-DEVELOPMENT: The conditions that reasonably may be expected or anticipated to exist after completion of the land development activity in accordance with approved plans on a specific site or tract of land.
-Post-development refers to the phase of a new development or redevelopment project after completion, and does not refer to the construction phase of a project.
+As the runoff moves, it picks up and carries away natural and human-made pollutants, finally depositing them into water resource areas.